-For this type of engines this new unified arrangement is provided for the standard and compact arrangement installations.
-Figure 4-10, \$\Bigsim 4-15\$ provides a sketch of the new unified iCER drainage system.
+This new unified arrangement is provided for the standard and compact arrangement of the iCER off-engine option, as well as for the iCER on-engine system.
+Figure 4-10, \$\Begin{arrange}\$ 4-15 provides a sketch of the new unified iCER drainage system.

-Figure 4-10 A new variant of the unified iCER drainage system
+Figure 4-10 A new variant of the unified iCER drainage system (on- and off-engine option)